City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Yeast RollsFast proof with weak springShorten final proof and prioritize strong early oven set
+Yeast RollsFast proof with weak springShorten final proof and prioritize a strong early oven set

 Banana BreadDark crust before center setsAdd moisture support and confirm internal doneness before cooling